ycardon/d1mini-matrix-clock/README.md

 ## usage

-On first boot, you must set your wifi credentials by connecting to the 'd1mini-clock' captive network.
+On first boot, you must connect to the 'd1mini-clock' captive network and set your local wifi credentials.

 ## features